peyjmonahmad/MLB-Pitch-Classification-Project/README.md

 Once the data was in shape for modeling, the main algorithms applied were Logistic Regression and Random Forest.
 Logistic Regression performed very poorly, while the data appeared to fit the Random Forest model very well.
 The best results achieved were 87% weighted precision and recall scores, meaning that about 623,512 out of 716,681 total pitches were correctly classified as the true pitch delivered.

-My entire workflow and analysis can be seen in my MLB_Pitch_Classification_Project.ipynb notebook.
+My entire workflow and analysis can be seen in the MLB_Pitch_Classification_Project.ipynb notebook.